A Riga New Year Means Splendid decorations, and Delicious food and Drinks

 We went to Riga in the middle of December for a few days and left several days before Catholic Christmas, but in my head I still have the carols singing, the tower clock striking, and the snow crunching.

-Winter in Riga is beautiful and exhilarating, and Christmas Eve definitely brings some additional magic.
-With a great number of traditional, stylish and unusual Christmas trees, magnificent architecture, churches, splendid Christmas decorations, markets, inspiring music and delicious food and drinks, Riga will make your Christmas unforgettable, no matter whether it’s a pre- or post-Christmas time.
+New Year in Riga is beautiful and exhilarating, and Christmas Eve definitely brings some additional magic.
+With a great number of traditional, stylish and unusual Christmas trees, magnificent architecture, churches, splendid Christmas decorations, markets, inspiring music, and delicious food and drinks, Riga will make your Christmas unforgettable, no matter whether it’s a pre- or post-Christmas time.

 Getting to Grips with Riga